EVE Burst Error

+Upon release, the game was positively received by critics, and gained such widespread popularity that EVE became a long-running franchise.
+A remake, titled EVE Burst Error R, was released for the PlayStation Vita in 2016 and later ported to the Nintendo Switch in 2018.

 Gameplay

 The game features a branching narrative where two different protagonists, one male and one female, provide different perspectives on the story.
 The game introduced a unique twist to the system by allowing the player to switch between both protagonists at any time during the game, instead of finishing one protagonist's scenario before playing the other.
 EVE Burst Error often requires the player to have both protagonists co-operate with each other at various points during the game.

 Plot

+The game follows two protagonists: Marina and Kojiroh.
+Marina is an incredibly skilled intelligence agent tasked with protecting a girl named Mayako Mido, who is the daughter of a Japanese diplomat to a fictional Middle Eastern country called Eldia.
+As the attacks on Mayako ramp up in severity, however, a dangerous government dispute seems to be at the center of these threats.
+Kojiroh is a private investigator that can't seem to get a case, until a stroke of good luck lands him with a case looking for a school principal's missing painting.
+Kojiroh soon investigates a string of murders that pulls her into a larger case concerning both the Japanese and Eldian government, and the two cases are coincidentally connected to one another.